Friday, October 26, 2018

 It is not easy being king of the hill for virtually, forever, and then to face the real possibility that that status is waning.
 That real, fair competition for success and riches might soon replace the automatic rewards that the past has bestowed upon them by virtue of the birth lottery.
 That dominating business and politics will take more than just having a Y chromosome which has mutated from the second X chromosome.

 And, even worse for the privileged, white male, the prospect that going to the right schools paid for by parents who made sure no bad behavior could not be excused or made non-existent, that fighting for one's country in a war zone is easily avoidable, and that their path to the top of their chosen profession will be made smoother by donations and campaign contributions, might still not be enough if the decisions became a matter of blind evaluation, must seem horrifying.
-In a world where so many white males bemoan entitlement when referring to those who receive Social Security, Unemployment Compensation, Disability payments or some other type of government funding, it must be horrifying to think that their programs of entitlement, private prep and high schools, legacy enrollments at the best colleges, social and business contacts handed down from mom and dad, might also be at risk.

 With all due respect to Ms O'Brien, she should have agreed with Sullivan that there was some unfair bias at work against the white male during the hearings.
 That a white male prejudice is one of the many factors powering the MeToo and Black Lives Matter movements, among others.
-That she is sensitive to Sullivan's concerns, because we need to be better in our assessments of people than merely judging them by their white skin, male gender and blue blood pedigree.
+That she should be sensitive to Sullivan's concerns, because we need to be better in our assessments of people than merely judging them by their white skin, male gender and blue blood pedigree.
 That prejudice, no matter from which side of the aisle, or gender, or race, should not become the main component of any debate.

 She should have said all those comforting things perhaps while touching or holding his hand so he felt more at ease and understood.